MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

  ![View an optional or informational message in the Notification hub](media/notification-flag-optional.png "The optional or informational message Notification flag in Visual Studio")

-If you choose to ignore a notification, Visual Studio will stop showing it.
+If you choose to ignore a notification, Visual Studio stops showing it.
 If you want to reset the list of ignored notifications, choose the **Settings** button in the Notifications hub.

    ![Choose the Settings button in the Notifications hub to view Notification options](media/vs-notifications-hub-settings-button.png "Choose the Settings button in the Notifications hub to view notification options")

 ### Update by using the Visual Studio Installer

 1. Open the installer.
 You might need to update the installer before continuing.
-If this is the case, you'll be prompted to do so.
+If this is the case, you are prompted to do so.

   > [!NOTE]
-  > On a computer running Windows 10, you'll find the installer under the letter **V** as the **Visual Studio Installer**, or under the letter **M** as the **Microsoft Visual Studio Installer**.
+  > On a computer running Windows 10, you can find the installer under the letter **V** as the **Visual Studio Installer**, or under the letter **M** as the **Microsoft Visual Studio Installer**.

 2. On the **Product** page in the installer, look for the edition of Visual Studio that you have installed.

-3. If an update is available, you'll see an **Update** button.
+3. If an update is available, you see an **Update** button.
 (It might take a few seconds for the installer to determine whether an update is available.)

   Choose the **Update** button to install the updates.